helmut-hoffer-von-ankershoffen/ceil/README.md

 8) Open Prometheus UI in your browser: `make prometheus-open`
 9) Open Grafana dashboards in your browser: `make grafana-open`

-Notes:
-- Add the contents of `workstation/etc/hosts` to `/etc/hosts` of your workstation for steps 6 to 9

 ## Setup K8S inc. persistence and helm/tiller

 1) Wipe thumb drives for GlusterFS using `make thumb-wipe`